vproxy-tools/commons/README.md

 This module is copied and derived `vproxy-base`.

-This project depends on `vjson`, you may want to check [the vjson repo](https://github.com/wkgcass/vjson) for how to modification dependencies related to `kotlin` (If you are not using kotlin, you can ignore this).
+This project depends on `vjson`, you may want to check [the vjson repo](https://github.com/wkgcass/vjson) for how to modify dependencies related to `kotlin` (If you are not using kotlin, you can ignore this).

 ## usage